richelbilderbeek/correct_cpp/faq.md

 To keep the chapters' GitHubs clean, the scripts to build and test are usually downloaded from this GitHub, made excutable and then executed.

-## How to correct my code without a pull request?
+## How to correct my code?

 There are two ways:

  * Correct your code locally, see 'How to test if my code is correct locally?'
  * Let Travis CI correct your GitHub, see 'How to let Travis CI correct my GitHub?'
+ * Do a pull request, see below, 'Do a pull request'

 Correcting your code locally is fastest, but only works under GNU/Linux with an Ubuntu-like distro.